-You're at baggage claim and realize you left your laptop or tablet on the airplane, or you return to your dorm and realize that your device is not in your bag.
-Lost & Found is no help.
+You just realized your laptop or tablet is not in your bag.
 Your photos, your highly sensitive work data, your term paper -- gone.
 It can happen to anyone.

 Making A Difference